You are here

 This is a series of activities and related worksheets for you to download and use with the storybook The Very Busy Spider.
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will make a touchy feely book and give a presentation of the story.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 About the story